Understanding of Childhood Domestice Violence & Abuse

-- This is the 1st edition of the “Shared understanding of childhood domestic violence and abuse” that originated and progressed over a 2 ½ year process by the CDVA Community of Practice, National advisory group and empower kids childrens participation project.
+- This is first edition of the “Shared understanding of childhood domestic violence and abuse” that originated and progressed over a 2 ½ year process by the Childhood and Domestice Violence and Abuse (CDVA) Community of Practice, National advisory group and Empower Kids Childrens Participation Project.
 Special thank you to all these groups for their contribution to this document.

-- We also, welcome feedback, and that can be sent through this project, and will form the basis for our reflection when developing the second edition in the future.
-Please feel free to circulate this document amongst your agency partners, as a learning/reflection tool, that will support services to create a shared understanding of the lived experience of children living with domestic violence and abuse.
+- We also welcome feedback.
+It will form the basis for our reflection when developing a second edition.
+Circulate the document amongst your agency partners, as a learning/reflection tool.
+It aims to support services to create a shared understanding of the lived experience of children living with domestic violence and abuse.

 United Nations Conventions on the Rights of the Child